 The ASPCA–American Society for the Prevention of Cruelty to Animals–is a 501(c)(3) not-for-profit corporation that works to rescue dogs and other animals, encourage adoption, educate the public, lobby for animal protection laws, and support law enforcement to make sure people and organizations comply with animal welfare laws.
-They help save dogs and other animals from cruel and negligent treatment, though the organization has a fair amount of controversy around it, as well.
+They help save dogs and other animals from cruel and negligent treatment.
+However, the organization has a fair amount of controversy around it, as well.

 What Services Does The ASPCA Provide To Dog And Pet Owners?